Algoma Public Health

 In Canada, RSV season usually runs from November to April.

-- Residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (e.g., co-located facilities).
+- residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (i.e., co-located facilities)

-- Patients in hospital receiving alternate level of care (ALC) including similar settings (for example, complex continuing care, hospital transitional programs)
+- in hospital receiving alternate level of care (ALC), complex continuing care, or in hospital transitional programs

-- Patients with glomerulonephritis (GN) who are moderately to severely immunocompromised
+- has glomerulonephritis (GN) and is moderately to severely immunocompromised

-- Recipients of solid organ or hematopoietic stem cell transplants
+- recipients of solid organ transplants or hematopoietic stem cell transplants

-- Individuals who identify as First Nations, Inuit, or Métis.
+- identify as First Nations, Inuit, or Métis

 Please contact your health care provider to receive the vaccine.
-If you do not have a health care provider, you can book an appointment at Algoma Public Health. (link to book an appointment will be added the week of October 6, 2025)
+If you do not have a health care provider, you can access a walk-in clinic or book an appointment at Algoma Public Health.

-Note: If you have received the RSV vaccine previously, you do not need another dose right now.
+Note: If you have received the RSV vaccine previously, you do not need another dose.

 Don't qualify for the free vaccine?